RocketCommunicationsInc/astro-uxds/design-guidelines/compliance.md

 		1. Custom Log implementations shall perform all of the scrolling<link to scrolling> and filtering interactions<link to filtering> described.

 	10. [Notification Banner](http://www.astrouxds.com/ui-components/notification-banner)
-		//1.Notification Banners shall be presented individually, not stacked or grouped
+		1. REMOVE?
+Notification Banners shall be presented individually, not stacked or grouped

 	11. [Pagination](http://www.astrouxds.com/ui-components/pagination)
 		1. Pagination shall use a text style that is without an underline.